metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 ## Why VMs over Docker?

-There are two practical methods for isolating development tools from your host operating system: Docker and Virtual Machines (VMs).
+Virtual Machines (VMs) and Containers (i.e. Docker, Podman, containerd) are the two most practical methods for isolating development tools from your host operating system.
 VMs provide much stronger protection and more flexibility overall, and are better suited for co-developing with AIs.

-Docker containers share the host operating system's kernel, which means they're fundamentally running on the same system as your main machine, just with isolated namespaces and resource limits.
+Container runtimes share the host operating system's kernel, which means they're fundamentally running on the same system as your main machine, just with isolated namespaces and resource limits.
 This creates several security concerns:

 - **Kernel vulnerabilities**: If malicious code finds a kernel exploit, it can potentially escape the container and access the host system.
 These exploits are discovered regularly, and you're betting that your kernel is fully patched and has no zero-days.
 - **Shared resources**: Containers share the same kernel, which means they're accessing the same system calls, device drivers, and kernel modules.
 This expanded attack surface has led to numerous container escape vulnerabilities over the years.
-- **Limited isolation**: While Docker provides process and filesystem isolation, it's more of a convenience boundary than a true security barrier.
+- **Limited isolation**: While containers provide process and filesystem isolation, it's more of a convenience boundary than a true security barrier.
 Tools like `docker run --privileged` or mounting host directories can easily weaken or bypass these protections, and AI-generated code might do exactly that without you noticing.

 In contrast, a VM runs its own complete operating system with its own kernel.
 The hypervisor (like QEMU/KVM) creates a much stronger isolation boundary.
 Even if malicious code completely compromises the VM, it would need to exploit the hypervisor itself to reach your host, a significantly harder target.